 - There are no restrictions for a non-resident to purchase real estate in Canada, nor are there tax implications or extra fees payable at time of purchase.

 - A non-resident may purchase as many properties as they wish in Canada.

 - Rental properties: Non-residents must file a Canadian tax return each year and declare rental income.

 Do non-residents qualify for a Canadian mortgage?

-- For non-resident borrowers we will generally require a minimum of 35% - 50% payment.
+- Non-resident borrowers we are generally required tp provide a minimum of 35% - 50% down payment.

 - The mortgage approval may take approximately 24 to 48 hours after application and documentation have been submitted to the lender.

-- Documentation generally required" Income verification, tax returns, credit bureau or banker's report (letter from their own bank stating that all accounts are in good standing to date), down payment confirmation via bank statements, copy of 2 pieces of identification and real estate appraisal.
+- Documentation generally required includes: Income verification, tax returns, credit bureau or banker's report (letter from their own bank stating that all accounts are in good standing to date), down payment confirmation via bank statements, copy of 2 pieces of identification and real estate appraisal.

 - The borrower will need to open a Canadian bank account for debiting of mortgage payments.